adityajramdasi/Space-Weather-Summer-2023/README.md

 Finally, the "**Correlation coefficients table**" lists all 4 types of correlation coefficients found for all 6 ICME properties in a table. _If I were asked to show the outcome of 2 months of data analysis work in a single glance, I would show this table._

 ## Scope for future work/extensions
-Some immediate actionable extensions I can identify that will add value to this project and/or be relevant to developing a theoretical model -
+Some immediate actionable extensions that I think will add value to this project and/or be relevant to developing a theoretical model -
 1. Analyzing many more ICME events (this project only has results from 11 out of 151 events filtered by Debesh Bhattacharjee) for better statistical results.
 2. Generating correlation coefficients that are more relevant for this kind of data and using their results.
 3. Plotting best-fit polynomial curves for all degrees from 1-5, finding correlation coefficients corresponding to every curve, and finding out which degree curve(s) give the highest correlation.
 I believe this would be a very relevant step towards developing theoretical models for ICMEs, by giving us a sense of what powers (indices) are involved, given that sufficiently large number of events are analyzed).